kabrial/MobileComputingAndroidStudio/README.md

 # Android Development TP1

+## Settings

+At first, you will to go the Settings, in your device (or in the emulator), Settings > Apps & notifications > See all apps > Application Contacts > Permissions > Contacts "ON" & Phone "ON".
+:warning: If you do not that, when you click in notifications in the menu, the application crash.

 ## Emulator or device

 You can use an emulator or device with an API from 23 to 27.